dvcrn/applescripts/README.md

 This is meant to be used with a "Next" perspective that collects all tasks whether it has a context or not, and a "Someday" perspective that aggregates stalled / "maybe" tasks.

+## defer+/-1.applescript

+Adds / removes 1 day from the tasks defer date.
+Inspired by 2Do.